aditya-tanwar/acr-cleanup/README.md

 - Logs in to Azure using the service principal credentials.
 - Fetches a list of all the repositories in the ACR registry.
 - For each repository, gets a list of the first 7 images, sorted by date in descending order.
+(This number of images = 7 can be changed in the code).
 - Gets a list of all the image tags in the repository.
 - Compares the two lists to identify the image tags that are not in the top 7.
 - Deletes the image tags that are not in the top 7.